-Lean Hyperautomation unlocks maximum potential for an automated enterprise.
-It starts with robotic process automation (RPA) at its core, and expands automation capability with artificial intelligence (AI), process mining, analytics, and other advanced tools.
+Lean Hyperautomation unlocks the maximum potential for an automated enterprise.
+It starts with robotic process automation (RPA) at its core and expands automation capability with artificial intelligence (AI), process mining, analytics, and other advanced tools.

 Lean Hyperautomation can help your Business Process Transformation by: